What is PCOS?

 - Pregnancy Complications – Increased risk of developing diabetes or high blood pressure (pre-eclampsia) during pregnancy

-- Losing Weight with PCOS – Weight problems, being overweight, rapid weight gain, difficulty losing weight
+- Weight Issues – Weight problems, being overweight, rapid weight gain, difficulty losing weight

-- PCOS Acne Treatment – Skin problems including oily skin, acne
+- Acne – Skin problems including oily skin, acne

-- Unwanted Hair Growth – Unwanted facial or body hair (hirsutism) / thinning hair or hair loss (alopecia)
+- Unwanted Hair Growth – Unwanted facial or body hair (hirsutism) / thinning head-hair or hair loss (alopecia)

 - Affects millions of women in the UK and worldwide